Magnus Magnusson (1972-97 and Mastermind Celebrity Special: 2002)

 The theme tune is called Approaching Menace by Neil Richardson (who, incidentally, co-composed and conducted the score for the film Four Weddings and a Funeral).

 The 2010 final featured a new orchestration recorded by the BBC Philharmonic Orchestra.
-BBC Manchester then promptly forgot they'd ever commissioned it and reverted to the original library-music version for the 2010-11 series, before bringing it out to serve as the main theme for the 2011-12 run.
+BBC Manchester then promptly forgot they'd ever commissioned it and reverted to the original library-music version for the 2010-11 series, before bringing it out to serve as the main theme for the 2011-12 and subsequent runs.

 One quirk of the show is that participants are always referred to as "contenders", never "contestants".
 Well, almost never, as both Magnusson and Humphrys have been known to slip up on occasion.